Why Good Shorts Go Bad (Part 1): Herbalife

 In my own investing process, I've always believed short ideas need to face a higher level of scrutiny than long ones because of a few systematic reasons.

 1) Shorting equity always exposes you to open-ended risk (no defined downside, as opposed to buying equity or debt).
 There is no defined 'maximum loss' within any timeframe, although shorting via options would erase that risk.
-However, most shorts today are done via directly shorting the equity (because of expensive options, lack of option liquidity, etc), which causes higher risk.
+However, most shorts today are done via directly shorting the equity (because of expensive options, lack of option liquidity, etc.), which causes higher risk.

-2) Time is almost always working against short sellers because of costs to borrow, which can be prohibitively high particularly in crowded trades.
+2) Time is almost always working against short sellers because of costs to borrow, which can be prohibitively high, particularly in crowded trades.
 Even if one manages to get in early, your cash outlay would still rise if more traders catch on to the thesis and borrow stock aggressively.
 Compared to a long trade where one can afford to sit and wait for an indefinite period of time, one necessarily has to plan a timeframe and set an exit strategy for short trades (preferably one that doesn't involve incurring high borrowing costs).

 3) Management is likely to pull all the stops against short sellers.
-Although there has to be more nuance added to this point, it isn't hard to digest the basic idea - most management teams will seek to actively discredit a short thesis through extensive PR campaigns or by using the sell-side to do their dirty work.
+Although there has to be more nuances added to this point, it isn't hard to digest the basic idea - most management teams will seek to actively discredit a short thesis through extensive PR campaigns or by using the sell side to do their dirty work.
 Although the eventual trade might still work out, it could create a ton of pain for those holding short positions in the short and medium term.

 4) Short trades that go against you will become a larger percentage of your portfolio.
 As the stock rises, the margin requirements become more onerous, which means a bad short position starts consuming capital at a rapid rate.
 Conversely, a long trade that declines will naturally become a smaller percentage of your portfolio, thus allowing reducing exposure naturally.